AdobeDocs/campaign-standard.en/help/integrating/using/about-adobe-experience-cloud-triggers.md

 In Adobe Experience Cloud, you define the different triggers, that is to say, the customer behaviors that you would like to monitor, such as all of the clients who abandoned their visit on your website, made a search on your website, but didn't make a purchase, or even the clients whose session expired.
 When creating a trigger, you define the trigger's condition and the data that will be sent in the event (pload) to Adobe Campaign.

 In Adobe Campaign, you select the trigger that was previously created, you enrich the event data with datamart data and you define a transactional message template linked to that trigger.
-For example, when a client abandons his visit on your website, an event is sent to Adobe Campaign which can then leverage this event via a remarketing email that is sent to the client within 15 minutes.
+For example, when a client abandons their visit on your website, an event is sent to Adobe Campaign which can then leverage this event via a remarketing email that is sent to the client within 15 minutes.

 The following diagram details how this integration works.